Nodopelagia

 Nodopelagia is a genus of sea snails, marine gastropod mollusks in the family Fasciolariidae, the spindle snails, the tulip snails and their allies.

+General characteristics

+(Original description) The shell is remarkably solid and fusiform in shape, tapering elegantly at both ends.
+It features a short siphonal canal and is structurally reinforced by prominent longitudinal ribs.

 Species

 Species within the genus Nodopelagia include: